A Leray-Serre spectral sequence for Lagrangian Floer theory: Perturbation data

 \subsection{Adapted Morse functions and pseudo-gradients}

 Part of the input data requires the choice of a Morse-Smale function and a Riemannian metric on $L$.
 It will be important later on that we choose the function so that it descends to a datum on $B$.
-We can construct a Morse function on $L$ by the following recipe: take Morse functions $b$ resp. $g$ on $L_B$ resp. $L_F$.
-Take trivializations $\lbrace (U_i,\Psi_i) \rbrace$ with the $U_i$ small neighborhoods of the critical points $\lbrace x_i \rbrace$ for $b$.
-Let $\phi$ be a sum of bump functions equal to $\epsilon<<1$ in a neighborhood of each $x_i$ and $0$ outside $U_i$.
-The function $f=\pi^* b + \epsilon \pi^*\phi g$ is a Morse function for $L$ with the property that its restriction to fibers near critical points of $b$ is also Morse.
+We can construct a Morse function on $L$ by the following recipe: Take a Morse function $b$ on $L_B$.
+Take trivializations $\lbrace (U_i,\Psi_i) \rbrace$ of $L$ with the $U_i$ small neighbourhoods of the critical points $\lbrace x_i \rbrace$ for $b$.
+Let $\phi_i$ be a bump function equal to $\epsilon \ll1$ in a neighbourhood of each $x_i$ and $0$ outside $U_i$, and let $g_i$ be a Morse function for $L_F$ in the trivialization.
+The function is a Morse function for $L$ with the property that its restriction to fibers near critical points of $b$ is also Morse.

 To ensure that critical points only occur in critical fibers of $f$, the $\epsilon$ can be made small enough so that the derivative of the bump function doesn't contribute significantly to the horizontal component of the flow.
-The Morse function can then be perturbed in small neighborhoods outside of critical points to a Morse-Smale function.
+The Morse function can then be perturbed in small neighbourhoods outside of critical points to a Morse-Smale function.

-An approach to Morse theory that is well adapted to the fibration setting is that of a pseudo-gradient with details carried out in [\cite{hutchings} section 6.3].
+An approach to Morse theory that is well adapted to the fibration setting is that of a pseudo-gradient with details carried out in \cite[section 6.3]{hutchings}.
 The connection $H$ on $E$ induces a connection $ TL_F\oplus H_L$ on $L$ with

 by the invariance of $L$ under parallel transport.
 Let us choose a Riemannian metric $G_B$ on $L_B$ and let $X_b:=\T{grad}_{G_B}b\in TL_B$.
-Assume that $G_B$ is given by the Euclidean metric in neighborhood of critical points of $b$.
-Then $X_b$ has a horizontal lift to the connection on $TL$.
-Next, choose a metric $G_F$ on $L_F$ and denote $X_{g}:=\T{grad}_{G_F}g$, with $G_F$ the pullback of the Euclidean metric in a neighborhood of critical points of $g$.
+Assume that $G_B$ is given by the Euclidean metric in neighbourhood of critical points of $b$.
+The vector field $X_b$ has a horizontal lift to the connection on $TL$.
+Next, choose a metric $G_F$ on $L_F$ and denote $X_{g}:=\grad_{G_F}g$.
+We assume that $G_F$ agrees with the pullback of the Euclidean metric in a neighbourhood of critical points of $g$.
 We will show that

 has the property of a \emph{pseudo-gradient} for the Morse function $f$ with respect to the metric $G_F\oplus G_B$.
-By this, we mean the following:
+The formal definition is: